 This chronicle is intended to capture unwritten history of outrigger canoeing in the Regional District of Nanaimo (RDN) from 1980-2023, as records from prior to 2000 are becoming more and more scarce.
 The history of outrigger canoeing in the Regional District of Nanaimo (RDN) is linked with the growth of First Nations war canoe racing, Voyageur canoe racing, marathon canoe racing, downriver/whitewater canoe racing, sprint/flatwater canoe racing, and rowing.
+There are at least eleven threads / chanters that converged to least eleven threads / chanters that chanters were converged to least e and rowing.
 There are at least eleven threads / chapters that converged to lead to the development of outrigger canoeing in the Regional District of Nanaimo (RDN).